innerHTMLproperty– to write inside an HTML element

 <script> tags are not necessary.

 This method is for testing purposes we don’t use it regularly and it is not recommended.
+The document.write() method directly prints in the body of HTML.
 Just see lines no. 11 to 13 in the code example below.

 <!DOCTYPE html> <html lang="en-US"> <head> <meta charset="UTF-8"> <meta http-equiv="X-UA-Compatible" content="IE=edge"> <meta name="viewport" content="width=, initial-scale=1.0"> <title>A Simple Js Program</title> </head> <body> <script> document.write("Hello World!"); </script> </body> </html>